Nepsut/constellations/README.md

 # constellations

 **A little tutorial:**

--click or use 'W'&'S' keys to move in menus
+-click or use 'W'&'S' keys to move in menus ('Enter' to select)

+-NPC dialogue works with 'Space' or clicking

--pause works from 'esc'
+-pause works from 'Esc'

--player moves from WASD
+-player moves with WASD

--jump works pressing SPACE
+-jump works by pressing 'Space'

--interact with NPS's pressing 'F'
+-interact with NPC's & objects by pressing 'F'

--attack clicking left mousebutton
+-attack by clicking left mousebutton

--hold down left mousebutton for a long range attack
+-hold down left mousebutton for a stronger attack

 -'SHIFT' stands for speed

+-'CTRL' to crouch